Ringama Nayagom

 Variants and spellings of the last name Ringama Nayagom

 For this last name, variants remain rare.
 That’s one of the things that surprised me.
-The last name is almost always written the same way, whether it’s Ringama Nayagom or Nayagom Ringama depending on the families.
+The name is almost always written the same way, whether it’s Ringama Nayagom or Nayagom Ringama depending on families.
 No really shorter or altered versions.

 For example, Luciano Ringama Nayagom has been an entrepreneur in the food trade in Saint-Pierre for almost 20 years.
-Then there is also Iris Nayagom-Ringama who made a name for herself in the mutual and insurance field.
+Then there is also Iris Nayagom-Ringama who has made a name for herself in the mutual and insurance field.
 It’s far from Hollywood glamour but it’s very real and it gives weight to the last name in everyday life.

 Ideas for genealogical research on the last name Ringama Nayagom

 If you are on a genealogical quest with this last name, start with Saint-Pierre and the surrounding municipalities.
-The concentration of the last name there is quite strong, so local archives, civil status registers, and old notarial deeds can be really useful.
+The concentration of the name there is quite strong, so local archives, civil status registers, old notarial deeds can be really useful.

 Share this post now!